yunshiuan/tomnet-project/models/working_model/test_on_human_data/Readme.txt

 (1) Sign in to server: ssh gibmsadmin@140.112.122.160 (pw: See https://gitlab.com/brain-and-mind-lab/notes-for-bml/bmlab-wiki-home/wikis/server#gibms_server%E6%95%99%E5%AD%B8%E6%96%87%E4%BB%B6)
 (2) Data path: '/var/www/html/bmlab/ai-robo/game/data'
 (3) Note that the txt file is very similar to the simulated txt, except for
-	- This is handled by 'convert_human_data_format.R' to ensure the format of human data to be the same as the simulated data.
+	- This is handled by '/scripts/convert_human_data_format/convert_human_data_format.R' to ensure the format of human data to be the same as the simulated data.
+See README there for details.
-	(i) there are commas at the start of each line
-	(ii) there is no 'S'.
-So should take the first position as the position of 'S'.
-	(iii) there is no 'Maze:' at the first line
-	(iv) there is 'unmoved' step which should be ignored (v) it is A, B, C, D instead of C, D, E, F.
-	(vi) do not process if the starting point and the ending point is the same (don't put it to the processed data dir)

 (4) Use FileZilla SFTP to log in and download files

 Note: